ccarabine/payrollapp/docs/features.md

 </details><br>

 ___
-*Option 1* from the main menu typed , display the payroll menu
+*Option 1* from the main menu typed, display the payroll menu
 <details>
 <summary>Click here to view the display payroll menu</summary>